Answering 10 of your Coffee FAQs

 To put it simply: a coffee subscription service is coffee delivered straight to your door with no fuss!

-Our coffee subscription service is designed to remove the hassle out of reordering coffee.
+Our coffee subscription service is designed to remove the hassle of reordering coffee.

 There are so many reasons why a coffee subscription service is the perfect way to drink coffee at home.
 Here are some of our personal favourites:

-- Flexibility – We are also extremely flexible!
-If you’ve invested in a great coffee grinder, you can just log into your account and change your subscription of ground coffee to whole beans.
-Or if you happen to be travelling, you can simply skip a month or readjust how often you want your coffee to arrive.
+2. Flexibility – We are also extremely flexible!
+If you’ve invested in a great coffee grinder, you can log into your account and change your subscription from ground coffee to whole beans.
+If you happen to be travelling, you can skip a month or adjust how often you want your coffee to arrive.

 What does single origin mean?

-One reason why you may prefer to drink a single origin coffee is because they are great at highlighting the unique flavours of a particular country or region.
-They’re similar to wine in that way
+One reason why you may prefer to drink a single-origin coffee is that they are great at highlighting the unique flavours of a particular country or region.
+They’re similar to wine in that way.

 For example, Zimbabwean coffee tends to be medium-bodied with citrusy acidity and a woody and sweet flavour.